-- Facilitate Identification and Tracking of Transport-Related Human Trafficking: The DOJ should develop a report with recommendations on how to best support the identification and tracking of transportation-related human trafficking (including human trafficking violations involving commercial motor vehicles and the addition of elements related to the use of transportation in facilitating human trafficking to supplement the offense and other crime incident information currently collected). - Expand Transportation Intersections in State Department Materials: The Department of State should enhance attention to the transportation sector in their annual TIP Report, including USDOT and country efforts, to the extent that those efforts are related to the government's progress in meeting the TVPA's minimum standards (22 USC 7106).
+- Facilitate Identification and Tracking of Transport-Related Human Trafficking: The DOJ should undertake a feasibility study to determine how best to support the integration of transportation-related trafficking convictions to support the tracking of transport-related human trafficking crimes across existing federal data collection platforms.
+The study should include interagency collaboration and consideration of developing uniform data elements and a data dictionary for transportation-related trafficking convictions, including the implementation and tracking of the CDL lifetime disqualification rule. - Expand Transportation Intersections in State Department Materials: The Department of State should enhance attention to the transportation sector in their annual TIP Report, including USDOT and country efforts, to the extent that those efforts are related to the government's progress in meeting the TVPA's minimum standards (22 USC 7106).